 - The payment gateway receives the customer’s information and then sends this information to the merchant’s bank account using a shield link to protect all data.

-- Upon the information being transferred to the merchant account, the transaction is either authorised or declined.
+- Upon the information being transferred to the merchant account, the transaction is either authorized or declined.
 If the payment is accepted, the merchant then begins processing the customer’s order.

 Why Use a Payment Gateway?

-There are many advantages of using an online payment gateway.
-In fact, any business that does not offer this type of payment method are falling well behind their competitors, with most established businesses using payment gateway for online transactions.
+There are many advantages to using an online payment gateway.
+In fact, any business that does not offer this type of payment method is falling well behind its competitors, with most established businesses using a payment gateway for online transactions.